josh-works/josh-works.github.io/_pages/recommended-reading.md

 - [Parenting from the Inside Out: How a Deeper Self-Understanding Can Help You Raise Children Who Thrive](https://www.amazon.com/Parenting-Inside-Out-Self-Understanding-Anniversary-ebook/dp/B00HZ1E5BM/ref=sr_1_1?crid=1W733XLM0RA2Z&keywords=parenting+from+the+inside+out&qid=1698413876&s=digital-text&sprefix=parenting+from+the+%2Cdigital-text%2C344&sr=1-1)
 - [the adult children of emotionally immature parents](https://www.amazon.com/Adult-Children-Emotionally-Immature-Parents-ebook/dp/B00TZE87S4?ref_=ast_author_dp) (and the other 4 books by Lindsay C. Gibson, as it feels right.)
 This book is so short it could be read in a single sitting, almost, but it's _dense_, so I wouldn't recommend it.

-### deconstructing religious abuse/shame, and colonialism
+### parsing yours/others religious abuse/shame, and the vast overlap with the conditions fostering colonialism

 This is all in the context of 'modern america'.
-I am a 35 year old white-passing
+I am a 35 year old white-passing male.

+I was raised in a a high-control religious cult, and was told, from a very young age, that everything about myself was foul, disgusting, unacceptable.

+It's a form of emotional or mental colonialism, supplanting the will/social attitude that _was_ there with something preferred by the authorities.

-I was raised in a a high-control religeous cult, and was told, from a very young age, that everything about myself was foul, disgusting, unacceptible.
-It's a form of emotional or mental colonialism, and relied heavily upon guilt, shame, and avoidance.
-Figureing out how to repair the damage isn't trivial.
-To that end, here's some books, about evangelicalsm, whiteness, colonialsm, and the willingness to coerce.
+The tooling for installing the 'package' was physical assault, and then shame and threats, along with subtle presence and absence of warmth-approximating attitudes.
+Figuring out how to repair the damage isn't trivial.
+To that end, here's some books, about Evangelicalism, whiteness, colonialsm, and _the willingness to coerce_.

 It's worth remembering that early american police forces were nothing but deputized [slave patrols](https://en.wikipedia.org/wiki/Slave_patrol).
-Evangelicals usually perceive the police as friendly to them, which means (grimmace) that evangelicals support slave patrols.
+Evangelicals usually perceive the police as friendly to them, which means (😬) that evangelicals support slave patrols.

-When the white, slaveholding population is so vastly outnumbered by their slaves, it takes some creativity and sustained effort to prevent uprisings and rebellions.
+When the white, slave-holding population is so vastly outnumbered by their slaves, it takes some creativity and sustained effort to prevent uprisings and rebellions.

 The role of a slave patrol in a slaving society was to harass the majority population, find the most 'willful' slaves, and humiliate and degrade them (without killing them, of course. their labor had value) so that they would serve as a reminder to the other slaves, with their broken bodies and souls, of the cost of resistance.

-A dog maiming the legs of an 'uppity' slave, or a load of birdshot fired across the arms of a slave that wasn't sufficiently defferential would leave scars, and any _other_ slave that saw the scars would know what had happened.
+A dog maiming the legs of an 'uppity' slave, or a load of birdshot fired across the arms of a slave that wasn't sufficiently deferential would leave scars, and any _other_ slave that saw the scars would know what had happened.

 In some counties in the slave-holding south, 15% was white, 85% was black.
 The white people were _terrified_ of the threat of the slaves accruing power to themselves and taking action to improve their situation.